danallison/amnesiac.js/README.md

 ]
 ```

-To determine what behaviors to apply in your application, you could scatter variations of the if/else block across the codebase to infer the current state of the system at the time of execution.
-The problem with that approach is that the statespace itself is assumed and undocumented.
+To determine what behaviors to apply in your application, one approach would be to scatter variations of the if/else block across the codebase to infer the current state of the system at the time of execution.
+The problem with this approach is that the statespace itself is assumed and undocumented.
 This may work for programmers who have more than 24 hours to build up a mental model of the application in their heads.
 Since you do not have this luxury, you need to get that mental model into the code itself.

-Instead, you make a list of the possible states a given system in the application could be in, indicating their hierarchy with breadcrumbs.
-Then, you define the unique behaviors for each state in a central location, explicitly track the state of the system, and apply the correct behaviors accordingly.
+A better approach would be to make a list of the important states a given system in the application could be in, indicating their hierarchy with breadcrumbs.
+Then, define the unique behaviors for each state in a central location, explicitly track the state of the system, and apply the correct behaviors accordingly.
+Amnesiac.js makes implementing this approach straight forward.

 Objects
 -------